In order to manage the high demand for on-campus living, a number of rooms are designated to have a temporary additional occupant.

 - Any lack of cleanliness and/or damage/vandalism to or theft/loss of university property will be charged to the resident's account.

-- Charges for damage/vandalism to common areas within student spaces will be pro-rated among the residents of the hall or apartment or a specific area of the hall.
+- Charges for damage/vandalism to common areas within student spaces will be divided among the residents of the hall or apartment or a specific area of the hall.

-- All damage charges will be given to the resident within thirty (30) days of the expiration of the term of the residence hall license agreement.
+- All damage charges will be assessed to the resident within thirty (30) days of the expiration of the term of the residence hall license agreement.

-- Questions regarding one's bill may be directed to the area coordinator or resident director of the assigned residential area.
+- Questions regarding one's bill may be directed to the Office of Residence Life & Housing.
 Formal appeals for individual damage charges may be addressed in writing to the Office of Residence Life and Housing.

 Community Billing: Community areas are spaces shared by all the residents in a given hall.
-When damage occurs to these areas and no individual can be found responsible:
+Community Billing may occur when significant or repetitive damage occurs to these areas and no individual is found responsible:

-- Incurred damage costs are equally pro-rated among the residents of the floor/wing/stairwell/building and assessed to students' accounts.
+- Incurred damage costs are equally split among the residents of the floor/wing/stairwell/building and assessed to students' accounts.